Finding the Law of the Micro-States and Small Jurisdictions of Europe

 16.10.
 Luxembourg (Lëtzebuerg)

-Printed documentation is published and sold commercially by Service Ce3ntral de Législation, 43 Bd.
+Printed documentation is published and sold commercially by Service Central de Législation, 43 Bd.
 F.-D. Roosevelt, L-2450 Luxembourg.
 Other periodicals are listed on their website.
 A private bookstore, Librarie um Fieldgen, sells law and tax materials and has an online bibliography and price list.

 The Registre de Commerce et des Sociétés site contains information about the corporate registry.

-Bibliographic searches across the OPACs of all major Belgian university libraries can be conducted on LIBIS on the website of the Katholieke Universiteit Leuven.
+Bibliographic searches across the OPACs of major Belgian university libraries can be conducted on LIBIS on the website of the Katholieke Universiteit Leuven.

 The major published case reporter and digest is the Pasicrisie Luxembourgeoise.
 An alternative source of laws and decrees is the Pasinomie Luxembourgeoise.
 Recueil des Lois Spéciales Annoté D’après La Jurisprudence is published by Imprimerie Saint Paul, S.A., Luxembourg.
 Répertoire Analytique de la Jurisprudence Administrative du Conseil d’Etat (Guy Glodt, ed.) is pubished by the Ministry of Justice.